 Chicago, IL, Schools with Performing Arts Programs

 The following resource is designed to help performing arts enthusiasts choose a school most compatible with their creative goals and financial resources.
-In addition to program and school summaries, it includes an easy-to-ready table with important statistical information and a paragraph about one other school option the in the Chicago area.
+In addition to program and school summaries, it includes an easy-to-read table with important statistical information and a paragraph about one other school option in the Chicago area.
 Depending on the school, undergraduates may earn a Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA).
 Graduate programs culminate in a Master of Fine Arts (MFA).

 Find schools that offer these popular programs

 - Theatre History, Literature and Criticism

 - Theatrical Production